 Black Series HQ12 Video Walkthrough

 Overall, I like the Black Series HQ12 of off-road campers.
-It has great features, a well though-out design, badass suspension, and a 5-year structural warranty.
+It has excellent features, a well-thought-out design, badass suspension, and a 5-year structural warranty.
 Prices start at around $50K.

 Off Grid Trailers

-Off-Grid Trailers is a Canadian company that manufacturers 3 off-grid campers.
+Off-Grid Trailers is a Canadian company that manufactures three off-grid campers.
 The Expedition 2.0 is their flagship camper, and with good reason.
-The Expedition 2.0 is an all-metal off-grid camper designed to take on those tough back roads with ease.
+The Expedition 2.0 is an all-metal off-grid camper designed to easily take on those rugged back roads.

-The construction begins with a 4-inch C-channel frame (3/16 inch) and sandblasted and powder-coated frame.
+The construction began with a 4-inch C-channel frame (3/16 inch) and sandblasted and powder-coated frame.
 A 2-inch ball coupler is included.